ThatXliner/dotfiles/zshrc/README.md

 # My `~/.zshrc`

+TODO: Maybe make use of `.zshenv` (always loaded) or `.zprofile` (login only).
+See https://stackoverflow.com/questions/18186929/what-are-the-differences-between-a-login-shell-and-interactive-shell

 Hello :wave:!
 This is my Zsh configuration.
-It should load in less than 2 seconds.
+It should load in less than 2 seconds, but it currently loads in 4-5 seconds.
+I'm working hard on shaving that time down.

 <!-- ## Installation